EnnoidMe/ENNOID-BMS/README.md

-This repository is part of the open-source project: EVGE - Electric Vehicle Global Equipment It includes the following equipments:
+This repository is part of the open-source project: EVGE - Electric Vehicle Global Equipment.

+It includes the following equipments:

 - EVSE - Electric Vehicle Supply Equipment